ryanmckaytx/visual-shipping-label-test/README.md

+# Visual Label Testing
+This is a project for Hippo Hack Days Sept.
+14-16.
+The goal is to visually verify correctness of a label image with CV.

 ## Installation Notes
-if not on Widows, zbar lib needs to be installed manually
+If not on Windows, zbar lib needs to be installed manually
 ```shell
 brew install zbar
 ```